felipecode/coiltraine/README.md

     python3 run_plotting.py --folder eccv_debug -p plotting_all_cameras

 Where the "folder" is the folder of the experiments. "-p" is the plotting configuration file that is localized at the visulization/plotting_params

-    export CARLA_PATH=<pathtocarla/CARLA/